A foliated and reversible Finsler manifold is determined by its broken scattering relation: Introduction

 A more tractable description is obtained by studying the propagation of singularities of the elastic wave equation.
 There is a concrete way to pass from the stiffness tensor to a Minkowski norm on each tangent space, and this is described in~\cite{de2019inverse}.
 Microlocal analysis indicates \cite{duistermaat1996fourier, greenleaf1993recovering} that singularities follow the geodesic flow on the cosphere bundle of a Finsler metric, and cospheres are known as slowness surfaces in the physical literature.
 Elastic waves have three different polarizations in three spatial dimensions.
 The singularities used in the derivation of the Finsler geometry correspond to the fastest polarization known as quasi-pressure or qP.

-In seismology the commonly used Preliminary Reference Earth Model~\cite{dziewonski1981preliminary} is spherically symmetric, and satisfies a foliation condition, known as the Herglotz condition, to great accuracy.
+In seismology the commonly used Preliminary Reference Earth Model~\cite{dziewonski1981preliminary} is spherically symmetric, and satisfies a foliation condition, the Herglotz condition, to great accuracy.
 A typical inverse problem in elasticity is to reconstruct some elastic properties from boundary data \cite{bal2015reconstruction, bao2018direct, barcelo2018uniqueness, beretta2014uniqueness, hu2014recovering, liu2017decoupling, mazzucato2007uniqueness, nakamura2003global}.
 Given this geometric point of view, the task is to find the Finsler geometry corresponding to the parameters.

-Our main result (theorem~\ref{thm:main}) achieves precisely this when we are given single scattering data in the form of the broken scattering relation.
+It was shown in \cite{de2019inverse} that Finsler metrics arising from elasticity are always reversible and fiberwise real-analytic.
+The following result is an adaptation of theorem \ref{thm:main} in the elastic setting: \begin{theorem} Let $(M_i,F_i), \: i \in \{1,2\}$ be two compact Finsler manifolds of dimension larger or equal to $3$, with strictly convex boundaries.
+We assume the following: \begin{enumerate}[(i)] \item Both Finsler functions $F_1$ and $F_2$ are reversible. \item The manifolds $(M_i,F_i), \: i \in \{1,2\}$ are fiberwise real analytic.
+That is for every $x \in M_i$ the function